jmontejo/SPhenoStudies/README.md

     3 3   DECOUPLEDSQUARED  # md2(3,3)
 ```

-The values to be replaced can be defined via command-line using any number of key=value assignments, and/or read out from a json file
+The values to be replaced can be defined via command-line using any number of key=value assignments, and/or read out from a json file.
+In case the same key is defined in both the command-line argument has preference, this allows to override file values.
 ```
 ./generate-scan.py --model MSSMTriRpV --input templates/LesHouches.in.template --values DECOUPLEDSQUARED=9e6 M1TEMPLATE=200 --values-file templates/UDD_MFV.json
 ```